doda25-team15/operation/ACTIVITY.md

 - Riya:
   Updated the project template to include the frontend in the app repository and the backend in the model-service repository

+- Sneha:
+  Went through the repositories and ran the existing backend.

 ### Week 2 (Nov 17-23)

 - Jimmy: https://github.com/doda25-team15/model-service/pull/5, https://github.com/doda25-team15/app/pull/4